Experience Mosquito Bay Biobay in a Kayak

 Kayaking in Mosquito Bay

-Companies need to have the required permits to take guests out into the bay, and there are a few other companies that do it without the required permits.
+Companies need to have the required permits to take guests out into the bay.
 Tour companies are not permitted to allow guests to swim in the bay.

 Our Kayaking Trip

-We had been to this biobay a number of times in the past, using Island Adventures’ pontoon boat.
-But since the ban on swimming in the biobay now being enforced, we wanted to be closer to the water — so we decided to take a kayak trip.
+We had been to this biobay a number of times in the past, but mostly using the electric boat.
+We wanted to be closer to the water — so we decided to take a kayak trip.
 We went with Black Beard Sports, and we were happy that we did.

-They picked us up in Esperanza, and we were the last pick-up location before heading to the bay.
+They picked us up in Esperanza in their van.
 Then we got the bumpy-ride portion of the trip, and finally we got to the bay.

 Once at the bay, we met our guides Che and Albert.
 They gave us our gear — PFD (personal flotation device) — and paddles, and explained to us how they wanted us to get into the kayaks.
 They also passed around Deet-free bug repellent.
 I didn’t notice any bugs, but the biobay is surrounded by mangroves — I guess it is called “Mosquito Bay” for a good reason.
 I took them up on their offer of bug spray, just to be safe.